 If you have moles, your Cairn will take care of them.
 But after he’s done, you might wish you just had moles.

-Small but not little
+Small but not tiny

 Or, as one British breed club puts describes the Cairn terrier: they’re “the best little pal in the world.”